What does the new Commonwealth Redress Scheme mean for survivors?

-Almost two years after the Royal Commission released their Redress and Civil Litigation Report the federal government have finally introduced Bill for an Act to establish the Commonwealth Redress Scheme for Institutional Child Sexual Abuse (‘the Bill’) to parliament, and an accompanying Explanatory Memoranda, setting out their plans for redress.
+Almost two years after the Royal Commission released their Redress and Civil Litigation Report the federal government have finally introduced a Bill for an Act to establish the Commonwealth Redress Scheme for Institutional Child Sexual Abuse (‘the Bill’) to parliament, and an accompanying Explanatory Memoranda, setting out their plans for redress.
 A further Bill containing consequential amendments to other Acts has also been introduced to parliament (‘the further Bill’).

 Christian Porter, Minister for Social Services, announced there would be a Commonwealth redress scheme in November 2016 but there was deafening silence as to the eligibility and practicalities of the scheme, leaving survivors fearing the announcement might be a political smoke screen rather than the long-awaited justice they had hoped for.

 - The redress scheme will commence on 1 July 2018

 - The redress scheme will compensate institutional child sexual abuse.
 Physical abuse will be considered an aggravating factor to the sexual abuse but will not be considered in its own right.